 03 | The “I know a place” trick

-Very common in Thailand, this is one to watch with taxi and tuk-tuk drivers.
-Often you’ll climb into the vehicle and ask to go to a well-known attraction and the driver will tell you that it just to happen to be shut down that day.
+This is one to watch with taxi and tuk-tuk drivers and I experienced it myself when I spent two weeks in Thailand.
+Often you’ll climb into the vehicle and ask to go to a well-known attraction and the driver will tell you that it just happens to be shut down that day.
 Instead, he’ll suggest some great and unheard of places that he could take you too.

 Usually, you end up getting dropped off at a number of souvenir shops before getting ditched at the side of the road.
 This happens because the driver gets paid a commission to attract business to the shops.
 Fortunately, this travel scam can be easily avoided by sticking to public transport or ignoring any surprise suggestions you might get from drivers.